dennykane/linuxontheweb.github.io/README.md

 # Linux on the Web (LOTW)

+Linux used to be fun because expectations were low and possibilities were high.
+The online communities that gathered around it were truly pleasurable to be a part of.
+I hope to bring those same feelings back in the context of web development.

 ## FYI

 Since I am only one person, and I mainly like working with Chromebooks [1],